 Various spellings for Jost Hite's first name include Joost, Joist and Yost.

-In 1704 at age nineteen, Jost Hite married Anna Maria Merckle.
+In 1704 at age 19, Jost Hite married Anna Maria Merckle.
 Five years later the young couple and their infant daughter Maria Elisabetha left Germany bound for Holland, England, and ultimately New York.
-They travelled by land and sea with Johannes Heyd and his family, which now included Jost's stepmother, Anna Maria.
-Anna Maria was a widow of Caspar Schultze when she married Johannes Heyd in 1697 and between 1699 and 1707 she and Johannes had three daughters and one son (Anna Eva Catherine, Anna Maria, Anna Barbara and Johannes Martinus).
+They traveled by land and sea with Johannes Heyd and his family, which now included Jost's stepmother, Anna Maria.
+Anna Maria was a widow of Caspar Schultze when she married Johannes Heyd in 1697 after the death of his first wife.
+Between 1699 and 1707 she and Johannes had three daughters and one son (Anna Eva Catherine, Anna Maria, Anna Barbara and Johannes Martinus).

 Pregnant women, children and the elderly were especially susceptible to the diseases that resulted from the unsanitary conditions encountered during the months-long trip.
 Jost Hite, his wife and daughter were among those who successfully landed in New York, but other members of the Heyd family were not so fortunate.
 Records made upon arrival at Governors Island in New York list "Maria Hayd" as head of family next to her stepson's name.
 This simple recorded statement reveals the sad truth that like so many others, Johannes and his four youngest children did not survive the treacherous ocean voyage.
 With the loss of his stepbrother, Jost Hite became the only surviving male heir of Johannes Heyd.

 Since Hite was in Williamsburg, Virginia on October 31, 1731 to sign legal documents for the 100,000-acre grant, it is probable that the first wagon train trip with his own family took place the following spring.
-It was a long and physically demanding journey that involved travelling with women and children, livestock and supply-laden wagons; a late autumn departure with winter looming would have made it even more more challenging.
+It was a long and physically demanding journey that involved traveling with women and children, livestock and heavy wagons full of supplies; a late autumn departure with winter looming would have made it even more more challenging.

 According to T. K. Cartmell's Shenandoah Valley Pioneers and Their Descendants, records in the Register of Lands office prove that by Christmas 1735 Hite had already successfully settled more than fifty families on the 140,000 acre tract.